India's Indigo selects CFM engines to power Airbus fleet

 The agreement includes 620 new installed engines, associated spare engines and a multi-year service agreement, which will be delivered from 2023 onwards.

-IndiGo had already chosen CFM’s LEAP-1A engines for 280 Airbus aircraft in 2019 after dropping its previous supplier Pratt & Whitney, a subsidiary of Raytheon Technologies.
+IndiGo had already chosen CFM's LEAP-1A engines for 280 Airbus aircraft in 2019 after dropping its previous supplier Pratt & Whitney, a subsidiary of Raytheon Technologies (RTX.N).

 "This expansion will serve as a catalyst to boost India's economic growth and the mobility of its people," said Ronojoy Dutta, IndiGo's chief executive officer.

-IndiGo’s parent Interglobe Aviation earlier this month said it would consider raising equity, just months after abandoning plans to raise up to 40 billion rupees ($543 million) in response to a speedy recovery in travel.
+IndiGo's parent Interglobe Aviation (INGL.NS) earlier this month said it would consider raising equity, just months after abandoning plans to raise up to 40 billion rupees ($543 million) in response to a speedy recovery in travel. read more

 Our Standards: The Thomson Reuters Trust Principles.